DanCarrollSp/Player_Profile/README.md

 - Create and monitor custom events specific to your game.
 - Track unique occurrences, making the component universally adaptable to various game genres.

+### **Data Backup and Management**
+The Player Profile package includes a **built-in menu** for managing player data:
+- **Backup and Save Data**: Uses `PlayerPrefs` to store player data securely.
+- **Custom Save Interval**: Set an editable interval for automatic saving or disable saving altogether.
+- **Erase Saved Data**: Clear saved data for debugging purposes with ease.

 ---

-By leveraging the versatility of the Player Profile package, you can effortlessly integrate detailed player statistics and tracking into your game, enhancing the player experience and providing valuable gameplay insights.
+By leveraging the versatility of the Player Profile package, you can effortlessly integrate detailed player statistics, event tracking, and robust data management into your game.
+These features enhance the player experience while providing valuable insights for developers.